lucmann/lkm4wsl2/README.md

-# A Hello World loadable kernel module for WSL2
+# A Hello World Linux kernel module for WSL2